zing4zing/minion-agentfd/README.md

     model_id="gpt-4o",  # or your preferred model
     name="Research Assistant",
     description="A helpful research assistant",
-    instructions="You are a helpful research assistant that can search the web and visit webpages.", model_args={"api_key_var": "OPENAI_API_KEY"}  # Will use OPENAI_API_KEY from environment )
+    model_args={"api_key_var": "OPENAI_API_KEY"}  # Will use OPENAI_API_KEY from environment
+)